bobbyrne01/local-music-player-firefox/README.md

 ### Features

 * Browse and listen to music stored locally
+* Multiple directories can be browsed at once, and are stored across sessions
 * Play, pause, previous, stop, next track buttons
 * Seek/skip through tracks
 * Play single track, by default